 What sacrifices are we willing to make to maintain our trajectory career?
 What choices would we reconsider in hindsight?
 Nadine van Loon’s NOTES FROM BRUSSELS follows three women and their drive to keep ahead in Brussels’ fast-paced institutions as they pursue their European dream.

 The documentary ‘Notes from Brussels’ follows three women working behind the scenes of European politics: a young French political assistant in the European Parliament, a Polish trade journalist and a German top EU official.
 Just like the film’s director and narrator, the women moved to Brussels at the onset of their careers, longing to contribute to Europe.
-But where the director saw no other choice than to leave this work setting, these women stayed.
-The documentary examines their personal sacrifices in pursuit of a European dream.
+But where the director left this setting after a burnout, these women stayed.

 Filmed between 2017 and 2021, we experience how time in the Brussels bubble impacts the women’s lives.
 As they internalize a European mindset and adapt to the intense work-rhythm we wonder: to what extent can the women heed their inner voice calling them to slow down and to not estrange from their roots?
 Along the way, the director realizes how she herself has become an outsider to this world she once belonged to.
 Now back living in Brussels with her family, she recognizes elements in the women’s struggles that in her case triggered a burnout.
 What is the price of her choice to step out and the main characters’ choice to stay?
 How to embrace reality as it unfolds?

 The women’s stories are set against the background of rising Euroscepticism in France; Poland drifting away from our European ideals and the lingering EU migration crisis.
 As a result, the documentary also reminds us how our European values are threatened by the rise of authoritarianism and how fragile European cooperation sometimes is.